pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_frontend.md

 # Deploy the Frontend Application Components on Google Kubernetes Engine (GKE)

 In this section you would deploy the frontend components of the IoT Application on the Google Kubernetes Engine.
-Following diagram shows the high-level architure of these frontend application containers -
+Following diagram shows the high-level architecture of these frontend application containers -

 ![Rapi](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/frontend_app_architecture.png)